David Brandt (American football)

-David James Brandt (born September 25, 1977) is a former American football offensive lineman.
-He played professionally in the National Football League (NFL) for the Washington Redskins (2001–2002) and San Diego Chargers (2003–2004).
-He played college football at the University of Michigan.
-He was undrafted during the 2001 NFL Draft, but was signed as a free agent by the Redskins.
+David James Brandt (born September 25, 1977) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Michigan Wolverines.
+Brandt was undrafted during the 2001 NFL draft, but was signed as a free agent by the Washington Redskins.
+He played in the NFL for the Redskins (2001–2002) and San Diego Chargers (2003–2004).

 As of 2010, he has been an assistant coach at Grand Rapids Christian High School in Grand Rapids, Michigan.
 Brandt's sister, Julie Glass, is a leading roller derby skater.